 Charles mentioned “I did not expect such a fast response from the NGO as it was in a remote area, but the internet helped us to connect instantly.
 Abedi responded very quickly and explained the details of the project”.
 Later, Charles shared the project plan and asked for the documents required for the website such as content, pictures, links etc. To register a new domain for USEC, Charles had to search for available domains, luckily https://usec- cbo.org/ was available.

-Abedi mentions “Charles was an excellent and very active volunteer.
+Abedi mentions “Charles was an excellent and very active online virtual volunteer.
 Not only he communicated promptly, had great suggestions, but when I told him that we can’t afford to pay for the domain, he suggested that he will take care of the registration charges.”
 Once the domain was sorted, Charles started to work on the first version of the website according to Abedi’s requirements.
 After 2-3 alterations the new website was ready.

 From the initial conversation until the final work, it took about a month to develop a responsive website for USEC, Abedi wanted for so long.
 Besides showcasing the activities of the organization, Charles also included a donation link so the public can support the organization running.